by Rob Stanley

 Just think of the things that used to bring you joy on the weekend and seek to find them in new and intriguing ways.

-Feel yourself again despite the pandemic
+Feel yourself again despite life changes

 Every now and then, ask yourself ‘What would I like to do right now?’.
 Then give yourself permission to do it.